worldwide-asset-exchange/defi/README.md

 ## 4. What is the WAX-ETH Liquidity Pool?

 A liquidity pool for the WAXE-ETH trading pair.
-Those who deposit a combination of WAXE and ETH into the liquidity pool will earn the WAXE-ETH Liquidity Pool token.
-The same value of WAXE and ETH tokens is deposited into the WAXE-ETH Liquidity Pool (i.e.: $100 worth of WAXE and $100 worth of ETH).
+Those who deposit a combination of WAXE and ETH into the liquidity pool will earn the WAXE-ETH Liquidity Pool tokens.
+For example, if you would like to supply $1000 to the WAXE-ETH pool, you would need $500 WAXE and $500 ETH, plus some extra ETH to cover gas costs.

 ## 5. What is the WAX Economic Activity Accumulator?